UnitTestBot/UTBotJava/docs/Fuzzing Platform.md

 **Problem:** fuzzing is a versatile technique for generating values to be used as method arguments.
-Normally, to generate values, one needs information on a method signature, or rather on the parameter types (if a fuzzer is able to "understand" them). _White-box_ approach also requires AST, and _grey-box_ approach needs coverage information.
+Normally, to generate values, one needs information on a method signature, or rather on the parameter types (if a fuzzer is able to "understand" them).
+The _white-box_ approach also requires AST, and the _grey-box_ approach needs coverage information.
 To generate values that may serve as method arguments, the fuzzer uses generators, mutators, and predefined values.

 * _Generators_ yield concrete objects created by descriptions.
 The basic description for creating objects is _type_.
-  Constants, regular expressions, and other structured object specifications (e.g. in HTML) may be also used as descriptions.
+  Constants, regular expressions, and other structured object specifications (e.g. in HTML) may also be used as descriptions.

 * _Mutators_ modify the object in accordance with some logic that usually means random changes.
 To get better results, mutators obtain feedback (information on coverage and the inner state of the program) during method call.

 * _Predefined values_ work well for known problems, e.g. incorrect symbol sequences.
-To discover potential problems one can analyze parameter names as well as the specific constructs or method calls inside the method body.
+To discover potential problems, one can analyze parameter names as well as the specific constructs or method calls inside the method body.

-General API for using fuzzer looks like this:
+The general API for using the fuzzer looks like this:

 ```
 fuzz(